ekwan/Jprogdyn/README.md

 This stops the trajectories once the C-F bond distance is greater than 3.0 A (meaning this is a starting material structure) or the C-Cl bond distance is greater than 4.0 A (meaning this is a product structure).
 (It is possible to end up at starting material, even if the trajectories are initialized in the forward direction, because of recrossing.)

 In `job_type : trajectory` mode, forward points are run, and then backward points.
 If the termination conditions are reached in the forward direction, the trajectory will be stopped, and no further points will be evaluated.
 The termination conditions are not checked for backward points.
+Note that it is currently not possible to join termination conditions together.
+It would be possible to alter the `checkTerminationConditions` method in `Trajectory.java` to accomplish this as a temporary hack.

 In `job_type : analysis` mode, these termination conditions are used to label the outcomes of the trajectories.
 You could change `C-F` to `starting_material` to have a more descriptive report.
+It is also not possible to join termination conditions for the analysis, but the `analyzeGeometry` method in `TrajectoryAnalyzer.java` takes lists of conditions.
+Every condition in each list must be met for its corresponding condition to be declared as reached.
+You could play with this, but it might be easier to dump out a CSV of the internal coordinates and analyze them in a third-party program.

 ### Visualizing Trajectories